-Incorporating your company is not always an easy process.
-Incfile is here to help you decide not only how to incorporate, but to understand exactly which type of status to file.
+Incorporating a nonprofit is not always an easy process.
+MoorePark Enterprises is here to help you decide not only how to incorporate your nonprofit, but also to help you understand exactly which type of formation to file.

 Many companies who incorporate are actually charities that do not intend to make a profit, but rather donate all profits to another organization.
 In this case, a charity would want to incorporate as a nonprofit and, ultimately, apply for tax exempt status.
 By having tax exempt status, your donations can be recorded by donors as not taxable by both the federal and state government.
 This is a great incentive to be able to offer your constituents.